What an adventurous, fun-filled day traveling around Phan Rang!

 I was so happy that Ha had suggested visiting this place, even though we would be doing too much traveling and weren’t able to buy any fish.

-I look forward to traveling back to this sleepy little fishing village again, in the future.
+I’m so looking forward to traveling back to this sleepy little fishing village one day again.
 Sitting alongside peaceful Phan Rang Bay, I can’t wait to see what delicious types of fish will be in store for us the next time.
 Seeing what was available in the fresh market the day before, I am sure there will be a wide range to choose from!

 Next up was about a 10 kilometer ride from the outskirts of Phan Rang to Bau Truc Pottery village in the town of Phuoc Dan.
 The village has been producing pottery since somewhere around the 12th century, and is one of the two oldest villages to be producing pottery in South East Asia.

 The story has been told that back many, many years ago, even perhaps thousands of years ago, a man from the Champa empire named Po Klong Chanh and his wife began making pottery in this village.
 The clay used for the pots comes from a local river called the Quao River.

 There is only a two week period that the clay is of the proper consistency, and the people then collect as much as they can store.
 It is a silt from the river that is especially soft yet tough.
 The clay is mixed with local sand, and the craftsperson then uses the age old technique of walking around a stand instead of using a turntable or pottery wheel to shape the clay.